RasaHQ/rasa/docs/domains.rst

 .. code-block:: yaml

   intents:
-    - greet:
+    - greet: {use_entities: false}
-        use_entities: false

 This means that entities for those intents will be unfeaturized and therefore will not impact the next action predictions.
 This is useful when you have an intent where you don't care about the entities being picked up.
-If you list your intents as normal without this flag, the entities will be featurized as normal.
+If you list your intents as normal without this parameter, the entities will be featurized as normal.

 .. note::